 Use LinkedIn for Recruiting Employees

-It's not enough anymore just to post a job opening on Monster.com, CareerBuilder.com, Craigslist.com, or other online job boards.
+It's not enough anymore just to post a job opening on Monster, CareerBuilder, Craigslist or other online job boards.
 That's because employers are inundated with hundreds of resumes from unqualified applicants who mindlessly post on the big boards.
 While you shouldn't forego the job boards altogether, there are better ways to recruit superior employees.

 How Employers Use LinkedIn for Recruiting